 To summarize, surgical treatment options include the following:

-- Removal of cancer in the breast: Lumpectomy (partial mastectomy) almost always followed by radiation therapy or mastectomy, with or without immediate reconstruction
+- Removal of cancer in the breast: Lumpectomy or partial mastectomy almost always followed by radiation therapy or mastectomy, with or without immediate reconstruction

 - Lymph node evaluation: Sentinel lymph node biopsy and/or axillary lymph node dissection

 Women are encouraged to talk with their doctors about which surgical option is right for them.
-More aggressive surgery (such as a mastectomy) is not always better and may cause more complications.
-The combination of lumpectomy and radiation therapy has a higher risk of the cancer coming back in the same breast or near the breast and new cancers in the breast, but the long-term survival of women who choose lumpectomy is the same as those who have a mastectomy.
+More aggressive surgery, such as a mastectomy, is not always better and may cause more complications.
+The combination of lumpectomy and radiation therapy has a slightly higher risk of the cancer coming back in the same breast or near the breast and new cancers in the breast, but the long-term survival of women who choose lumpectomy is the same as those who have a mastectomy.
 Learn more about cancer surgery .

 Adjuvant radiation therapy is also recommended for some women after a mastectomy, depending on the age of the patient, the size of their tumor, the number of lymph nodes under the arm that contain cancer, the width of normal tissue around the tumor removed by the surgeon, the ER, PR, and HER2 status, and other factors.

-Neoadjuvant radiation therapy is radiation therapy given before surgery to shrink a large tumor, which makes it easier to remove, although this approach is not common.
+Neoadjuvant radiation therapy is radiation therapy given before surgery to shrink a large tumor, which makes it easier to remove, although this approach is not common and is only used when a tumor cannot be removed by surgery.

-Radiation therapy can cause side effects, including fatigue, swelling of the breast, redness and/or skin discoloration/hyperpigmentation and pain in the skin where the radiation was aimed, sometimes with blistering or peeling.
-Rarely, a small amount of the lung can be affected by the radiation, causing pneumonitis (radiation-related swelling of the lung tissue).
+Radiation therapy causes side effects, including fatigue, swelling of the breast, redness and/or skin discoloration/hyperpigmentation and pain/burning in the skin where the radiation was directed, sometimes with blistering or peeling.
+Very rarely, a small amount of the lung can be affected by the radiation, causing pneumonitis, a radiation-related swelling of the lung tissue.
+This risk depends on the size of the area that received radiation therapy.
 In the past, with older equipment and radiation therapy techniques, women who received treatment for breast cancer on the left side of the body had a small increase in the long-term risk of heart disease.
 Modern techniques are now able to spare most of the heart from the effects of radiation.

 Radiation therapy schedule

-Standard radiation therapy after a lumpectomy is external-beam radiation therapy given daily for five days per week (Monday through Friday) for five to six weeks.
+Standard radiation therapy after a lumpectomy is external-beam radiation therapy given Monday through Friday for five to six weeks.
 This often includes radiation therapy to the whole breast the first four to five weeks, followed by a more focused treatment to where the tumor was located in the breast for the remaining treatments.

-If there is cancer in the underarm lymph nodes, radiation therapy may also be given to the lymph nodes in the neck or underarm near the breast or chest wall.
-Usually, patients who have a mastectomy do not need radiation therapy.
-However, doctors may still recommend radiation therapy after a mastectomy for patients with larger tumors, cancer in the lymph nodes or for those who had many lymph nodes removed, cancer that has spread to the skin or chest wall, as well as other reasons.
-This is given to the chest wall for five days (Monday through Friday) for five to six weeks.
+If there is cancer in the lymph nodes under the arm, radiation therapy may also be given to the same side of the neck or underarm near the breast or chest wall.
+Patients who have a mastectomy may not need radiation therapy, depending on the features of the tumor.
+Radiation may be recommended after mastectomy for patients with tumors larger than 5 cm, for those with cancer in many lymph nodes, for those with cancer cells outside of the capsule of the lymph node, and for those whose cancer has grown into the skin or chest wall, as well as other reasons.
+Radiation therapy following a mastectomy can be given after reconstruction, and is usually given five days a week for five to six weeks.

 Partial breast irradiation

-PBI can be done with standard external-beam radiation therapy that is focused on where the tumor was removed and not the entire breast.
-Or, PBI may be done using brachytherapy.
+PBI can be done with standard external-beam radiation therapy that is focused on the area where tumor was removed and not on the entire breast.
+PBI may also be performed using brachytherapy.
 Brachytherapy is the use of plastic catheters or a metal wand placed temporarily in the breast.
 Breast brachytherapy can involve short treatment times, ranging from one dose to one week, or it can be given as one dose in the operating room immediately after the tumor is removed.
-These forms of focused radiation are currently used only for patients with a smaller, less-aggressive and node-negative tumor.
+These forms of focused radiation are currently used only for patients with a smaller, less-aggressive, and node-negative tumor.

 Intensity-modulated radiation therapy

 Intensity-modulated radiation therapy (IMRT) is a more advanced way to give external-beam radiation therapy to the breast.
-The intensity of the radiation directed at the breast is varied to better target the tumor, spreading the radiation more evenly throughout the breast and avoid damaging healthy tissue more than with traditional radiation treatment.
-IMRT may lessen the dose to nearby organs, such as the heart and lung, and lower the risks of some immediate side effects, such as peeling of the skin during treatment.
+The intensity of the radiation directed at the breast is varied to better target the tumor, spreading the radiation more evenly throughout the breast.
+The use of IMRT lessens the radiation dose and the possible damage to nearby organs, such as the heart and lung, and lower the risks of some immediate side effects, such as peeling of the skin during treatment.
 This can be especially important for women with medium to large breasts who have a higher risk of side effects, such as peeling and burns, compared with women with smaller breasts.
-IMRT also may help to lessen the long-term effects on the breast tissue that were common with older radiation techniques such as hardness, swelling, or discoloration.
+IMRT may also help to lessen the long-term effects on the breast tissue that were common with older radiation techniques such as hardness, swelling, or discoloration.

 Even though IMRT has fewer short-term side effects, many insurance providers may not cover IMRT.
 It is important to check with your health insurance company before any treatment begins to make sure it is covered.